Great Tower Street

-Great Tower Street, originally known just as Tower Street, is a street in the City of London, the historic nucleus and modern financial centre of London.
+Great Tower Street, originally known just as Tower Street, is a street in the City of London, the historic nucleus and modern financial centre of London, England.
 It forms an eastern continuation of Eastcheap starting at Idol Lane, and leads towards Byward Street and Tower Hill.
 On Byward Street, opposite Great Tower Street, is the historic church All Hallows-by-the-Tower.

+History and buildings

 A public house called the Czar's Head used to stand at No. 48, so named because Peter the Great used to drink there when he was learning shipbuilding at Deptford.
 Somewhere on Tower Street in 1688, Edward Lloyd opened Lloyd's Coffee House, where the insurance market Lloyd's of London originated.
 In 1691, Lloyd relocated his shop to nearby Lombard Street; today Lloyd's is based on Lime Street.